 - Severe Weather: Extreme rain, snow, or mud that makes it dangerous or very difficult to go to the mosque for each prayer.
 In this case, the congregation may combine the prayers.

-Understanding the nuances of Salah is a beautiful journey.
+Understanding the nuances of Salah, especially questions like what time does Dhuhr end, is a beautiful journey.
 If you have more questions about prayer times, how to pray, or any other topic in Islam, consider booking a free session with a knowledgeable tutor to help guide you personally.